myrmayur/CICD-For-React-App/README.md

-# CI/CD Pipeline Setup with Jenkins, GitHub, and Docker
+# CI/CD Pipeline Setup with Jenkins, GitHub, Docker and Kubernetes

 This guide describes how to set up Jenkins on an EC2 Ubuntu server, integrate it with GitHub, and configure a Jenkins pipeline to build, test, and push a Docker image of a React.js application to DockerHub.